Nimosteve88/ES-synth-starter/readmeFolder/Report.md

 # 2. Identification of Tasks (Requirement 14)
-The system performs the following concurrent tasks and interrupts:
+The table below presents the concurrent tasks and interrupts in the system.
+Note that the FreeRTOS tasks are classified as threads.

 ## 📌 System Tasks Overview